-Stupidity, inefficiency and nonsense are all traits that go well beyond national or cultural boundaries, so, more often than not, either you work with a bunch of idiots or you decide to quit your job.
+Stupidity, inefficiency and nonsense are traits that go far beyond national and cultural boundaries.
+So, more often than not, either you’ll work with a bunch of idiots or you decide to quit your job.

-If you decide to stay, the generic rule of thumb is to always treat idiots as if you didn’t think they so were, so yes, you’ll need to lie.
-Here are 8 species of idiots & jerks at work and how to survive them.
+If you are going to stay, the generic rule of thumb is to always treat idiots as if you didn’t think they so were, so yes, you’ll need to lie.

 1: The stupider than you